Shantang3/ACE-CPT-Notes/Personal Notes/0Chr8: Cardio Training.md

 - Fitness training:

 - Performance Training: for clients who have endurance-performance objectives and/or competitive endurance goals.
-Focus on anaerobic power
+Focus on anaerobic power (anaerobic-power training is the highest level of work).

 ## E.G. THR Calculation